 From personal experience, I will add that there are other important steps in processing Ostracism towards the goal of feeling better.
 Not everyone experiences everthing the same way, but I noticed a few processes that I and other people experienced during adjustments to our situations.
 Here are just a few of them:

 - Grieving a loss: Very similar in some ways to losing a loved one via death, this is a period of mourning.
-If the ostracized person cared deeply enough about the person ostracing them, even if they were only a friend, this can happen.
+If the ostracized person cared deeply enough about the person ostracing them this can happen.
 The process of grief follows several stages, which can be read about here.

 - Pushing away: This is a phase when the ostracized person *happily* removes anything and everything in their lives that reminds them of the people who ostracized them or their experiences.
 They may have previously removed such articles or reminders during an earlier phase just to keep from crying too much.
 Now, they are thankful to be free from the ostracizer's grip.
 It is not uncommon to find oneself deeply enjoying some product or experience simply because they know their ostracizer hated that product or eperience.